projectcalico/calico/_includes/geek-details/datastore-kubernetes.md

 Calico stores the operational and configuration state of your cluster in a central datastore.
-If the datastore is unavailable your Calico network continues operating, but cannot be updated (no new pods can be networked, no policy changes can be applied, etc.).
+If the datastore is unavailable, your Calico network continues operating, but cannot be updated (no new pods can be networked, no policy changes can be applied, etc.).

 Calico has two datastore drivers you can choose from
 - etcd - for direct connection to an etcd cluster